December feels like the end of days.

 December seasonal Foods

-What is seasonal in December.
+What foods are seasonal in December.

 Greens and leaves: Brussels sprouts, Cabbage, Cauliflower, Kale, Lettuce, Pak choi, Radicchio, Salsify.